 Your local rotary club is a wonderful way to meet other leaders in your community and provide community service at the same time.
 Rotary has a strong international network and commitment to international understanding and development.

 Making Contacts in the Country Where You Want to Work

 TransistionsAbroad.com lets you search by region and country for tips about teaching and other exciting work and volunteer opportunities.

 Toastmasters and Rotary, mentioned above, have chapters in countries around the world.

 Idealist.org can be used to search for nonprofit organizations and schools overseas, as well as volunteer opportunities that will help you get connected to the local community.

 I could direct you to dozens of other resources for networking in specific countries, but luckily for you (and me) someone else has already done so.
-Going Global has superb country by country content.
-Check with your alma mater to see if you qualify for full access to the Going Global site, otherwise, you’ll find quite a bit of useful information for free, and might consider investing in a country report for about $20.
+Going Global has country by country content.
+Check with your alma mater to see if you qualify for full access to the Going Global site, otherwise, you’ll find useful information for free, and might consider investing in a country report for about $20.
 These reports give you tons of details including visa issues and local service clubs you can join.
 GG is stronger for the corporate sector than for nonprofits, but still, you’ll find the resources helpful.

 Clarifying Your Job Search Goals

 Some of us start a job search and realize we need to rethink our career.
 Yes, I’ve been there.
 My favorite guide for clarifying career is the user friendly, What Color is Your Parachute: The Job Hunter’s Bible, by the amazing Dick Bolles.

 Finding Your Own North Star: Claiming the Life You Were Meant to Live by